 Mention Bobby Orr's name to hockey fans and watch their faces brighten as they recall one of the greatest hockey players this country has ever produced.
-Born on March 20th 1948 in Parry Sound, Ontario, Robert Gordon Orr took to the ice like mortals take to breathing.
+Born on March 20th, 1948, in Parry Sound, Ontario, Robert Gordon Orr was blessed with a natural talent for the sport.

 Signed to the Boston Bruins when he was only 14, Orr would have to wait four more years before making his official debut with the team in 1966.
 In his rookie year with the Bruins, Orr won the Calder Trophy as Rookie of the Year and earned a spot on the 2nd All-star team.
 Orr was the first player to negotiate a contract with a lawyer, thus setting the standard for today's players.
 An unbelievable defenseman, Orr used his offensive skills to break practically every record, claim every prize, and leave the crowd wanting more.
-He was the first NHL defensemen to lead the league in scoring.
-He won the Norris Trophy for Best Defenceman eight consecutive times and was a two-time winner of the Conn Smythe Trophy as the playoff MVP all in a short 10-year career.
+He was the first NHL defenseman to lead the league in scoring.
+He won the Norris Trophy for Best Defenceman eight consecutive times and was a two-time winner of the Conn Smythe Trophy as the playoff MVP, all in a short 10-year career.

 After leaving hockey due to irreparable damage to his knees, Orr embarked on a very successful career in business and athletic management, and has dedicated himself to numerous charitable organizations.

-As a 14-year-old he played for the Oshawa Generals in the Ontario Junior A League, competing against mostly 19-and 20-year-olds.
+As a 14-year-old, he played for the Oshawa Generals in the Ontario Junior A League, competing against mostly 19-and 20-year-olds.